aleph2c/miros-rabbitmq/doc/how_it_works2.rst

 to perform a search.
 A user can provide the ``live_trace`` and ``live_spy`` arguments if they need to debug the statechart encased within the ``RabbitConsumerScoutChart``, but by default this instrumentation is off.
 Let's turn this instrumentation on and then describe what it is doing.
-We will do once for an address that doesn't have a RabbitMQ server running on
+We will search for an address that doesn't have a RabbitMQ server running on it:
-it:

 .. code-block:: python